TritonDataCenter/sdc-vmapi/docs/index.md

 migration watch endpoint to show progress information for the running migration action.

+User migrations are disabled by default, but that can be changed globally by setting the VMAPI/SAPI user_migration_allowed setting to true, or changed on a per-instance basis by updating vm.internal_metadata.user_migration_allowed to true.

 ## VmMigrateList (GET /migrations)

 Returns the list of [Migration Objects](#migration-objects).